Documentation Index

 Available in VPC

-From the VPC environment on the NAVER Cloud Platform console, click i_menu > Services > Containers > Ncloud Kubernetes Service in order to see the list of created clusters.
+In the VPC environment of the NAVER Cloud Platform console, click Menu > Services > Containers > Ncloud Kubernetes Service to view the list of created clusters.

-You can access the created cluster using the kubectl command.
+You can access a created cluster using the kubectl command.

-1. From the VPC environment on the NAVER Cloud Platform console, navigate to i_menu > Services > Containers > Ncloud Kubernetes Service.
+1. In the VPC environment of the NAVER Cloud Platform console, navigate to Menu > Services > Containers > Ncloud Kubernetes Service.

-2. Click the row of the cluster you want to access from the cluster list and set up the configuration file according to its authentication method.
+2. From the list of clusters, click the row of the cluster to access, then set up the configuration file according to the authentication method.

-• Admin authentication: Click the [Download] button to download the cluster's configuration file.
+• Admin authentication: Click [Download] to download the cluster configuration file.

-• IAM authentication: Click the [IAM authentication guide] button to install ncp-iam-authenticator and create the kubeconfig file.
+• IAM authentication: Click [IAM authentication guide] to install ncp-iam-authenticator and create a kubeconfig file.

 Note

-3. Specify the downloaded configuration file's path, using the kubectl command with the --kubeconfig option as follows, and run the command:
+1. Specify the path of the downloaded configuration file using the --kubeconfig option as shown below, then run the command:

 Note

-You can also add the configuration file to the $HOME/.kube/config path manually.
+You can also manually add the configuration file to $HOME/.kube/config.

 $ export KUBE_CONFIG="${HOME}/Downloads/kubeconfig-1865.yaml"